feijoes/Study/Readme.md

    * rust tutorials to learn rust
 * Pascal
    * Simple Activities for college
-Frontend folder is proyects to practice my frontend skills, not react, css,...
+* Cpp
+   * Simple Activities for college

-trying to documentate every project and making a readme for each project, so please take a look at the projects
+Trying to document every project and create a README for each one, so please take a look at them.

-**Future Folders**
-- [ ] PHP/Lavarel